You’ve Been Arrested in Macon. What You Do Next Matters.

 4. Making Your Phone Call Count

 Once allowed to make a call, use it carefully.
-You may only get one.
+You may be allowed a limited number of phone calls, often only one at first.

 Do this: